 Promotores and Promotoras de Salud

-Promotores or Promotoras de Salud is a Spanish term used to describe individuals who serve as liaisons between health care systems and the Spanish speaking community.
+Promotores or Promotoras de Salud is a Spanish term used to describe trusted individuals who empower their peers through education and connections to health and social resources in Spanish speaking communities.
 They use their insights and knowledge of cultural norms to provide relevant health information and education to help Hispanics work through the barriers they face when addressing complex issues such as sexual assault, navigating the health care system, and gaining access to affordable fresh and nutritious foods.

 Where do Promotores and Promotoras Work?